craigbuckler/jstacs/README.md

 JavaScript Templating and Caching System for Node.js.

-*This is an alpha product: please use at your own discretion.*
+*This is a beta product primary designed for the [Publican static site generator](https://www.npmjs.com/package/publican).
+Please use at your own discretion.*

 jsTACs uses tagged template literals for zero-dependency fast template rendering.
 Features:

-* EcmaScript module
+* ECMAScript module
 * standard JavaScript template literal `${ expression }`
-* `!{ expression }` is ignored to the initial render so it can be evaluated at runtime.
+* `!{ expression }` is ignored in the initial render so it can be evaluated at runtime.
 It's possible to pre-build templates so only runtime data remains.
 * include other files
 * pass global data and custom functions.